 Unfortunately some adults and young people will use these technologies to harm children.
 The harm might range from sending hurtful or abusive texts and emails, to grooming and enticing children to engage in sexually harmful conversations, webcam photography or face-to-face meetings.
 Pupils may also be distressed or harmed by accessing inappropriate websites that promote unhealthy lifestyles, extremist behaviour and criminal activity.

-The school's e-safety policy, explains how we try to keep pupils safe in school and protect and educate pupils in the safe use of technology.
-Cyberbullying and sexting by pupils will be treated as seriously as any other type of bullying and will be managed through our antibullying procedures.
+The school's On-line Safety policy, available on the school website and in the staffroom explains how we try to keep pupils safe in school and protect and educate pupils in the safe use of technology.
+Cyberbullying and sexting by pupils will be treated as seriously as any other type of bullying and will be managed through our anti-bullying procedures.
 Serious incidents may be managed in line with our child protection procedures.